Ground state of one-dimensional fermion-phonon systems: Introduction and summary of the results derived from the theory constructed in this paper

-Because we consider the {\it spinless} fermions in this paper, we cannot directly use the method of the {\it spin} reflection positivity to investigate ground state properties of $H_{\Lambda}$.
-Extending further the operator theoretic approach of the spin reflection positivity enables us to investigate the Hamiltonian $H_{\Lambda}$, even if $U(i-j)$ is long range.
-Mathematically, the framework of the extended approach is described by the standard forms of von Neumann algebras; theory of the standard forms was established by Haagerup \cite{Haagerup1975} and is regarded as a fundamental concept in theory of operator algebras, nowadays.
-This viewpoint of the reflection positivity is novel and discussed in detail in the following sections.
-In connection with the standard forms, we can naturally define order preserving operator inequalities which were first discussed in \cite{Miura2003}; a major advantage of introducing the inequalities is that we can apply useful techniques established in \cite{Miyao2012,Miyao2016,Miyao2019,miyao2020electronphonon}; it makes possible to analyze properties of the ground state of $H_{\Lambda}$; especially, we show that the ground state exhibits the CDW order.
-Note that, at this stage, we do not know whether the CDW order is long ranged.
+Since we are examining {\it spinless} fermions in this paper, we are unable to employ the technique of {\t spin} reflection positivity directly to explore the ground state properties of $H_{\Lambda}$.
+By further extending the operator theoretic approach of spin reflection positivity, we can effectively investigate the Hamiltonian $H_{\Lambda}$, even when $U(i-j)$ is long range.
+Mathematically, the framework of this extended approach can be described by the standard forms of von Neumann algebras.
+The theory of the standard forms was established by Haagerup \cite{Haagerup1975} and is currently recognized as a fundamental concept in the field of operator algebras.
+This novel perspective of reflection positivity will be discussed in detail in the following sections.
+In conjunction with the standard forms, we can naturally define order-preserving operator inequalities, which were initially explored in \cite{Miura2003}.
+One significant advantage of introducing these inequalities is the ability to employ valuable techniques established in \cite{Miyao2012,Miyao2016,Miyao2019,miyao2020electronphonon}.
+This facilitates the analysis of ground state properties of $H_{\Lambda}$, specifically demonstrating the presence of the CDW.
+It should be noted that, at this stage, it remains unknown whether the CDW is a long range order.

-An application of the reflection positivity to quantum systems was first discovered by Dyson, Lieb and Simon \cite{DLS}; more precisely, they proved the existence of a phase transition in variety of quantum spin systems; their method is extended to prove the existence of Neel order in the ground state of $3$D spin-$1/2$ Heisenberg antiferromagnet on the cubic lattice \cite{Kennedy1988}.
-See also \cite{Tasaki2020} for a review.
-By combining the method of \cite{Kennedy1988} and our approach based on the order preserving operator inequalities, we prove the existence of the CDW {\it long range} order in the ground state of $H_{\Lambda}$, provided that $U(i-j)$ is long ranged.
-As far as we know, this is the first work that mathematically proves the existence of the CDW long range order in fermion-phonon system under the condition that the Coulomb interaction is long ranged.
+The application of reflection positivity to quantum systems was initially discovered by Dyson, Lieb, and Simon \cite{DLS}.
+Specifically, they established the existence of a phase transition in various quantum spin systems.
+Furthermore, their method was extended to demonstrate the presence of Neel order in the ground state of the three-dimensional spin-$1/2$ Heisenberg antiferromagnet on the cubic lattice \cite{Kennedy1988}.
+For a comprehensive overview, refer to the review by Tasaki \cite{Tasaki2020}.
+By combining the approach of \cite{Kennedy1988} with our methodology based on order-preserving operator inequalities, we substantiate the existence of long-range CDW order in the ground state of $H_{\Lambda}$, given the condition of long-range Coulomb interaction.
+To the best of our knowledge, this work represents the first mathematical proof of the existence of long-range CDW order in a fermion-phonon system, provided that the Coulomb interaction is long range.